 - A procedure that is specified by a statutory provision for a measuring or testing task.

 In BAM, the term "Reference Procedure" is used in line with the first meaning above.
 The range of BAM

 reference procedures (Reference Procedure Directory) goes from singular procedures that are developed at BAM to reference implementations of standard procedures.
 Test procedures for which there are specific statutory provisions – for example in the area of hazardous substances or hazardous goods law – are not included.
-Additional information on reference procedures is available here.
 The reference procedures are used in all of BAM’s focus areas.